Radek-Wawrzyk/Programa-recruitment-task/README.md

 - Select version, color, and additional equipment
 - Save configuration to localStorage
 - View vehicle images with the ability to swap the main image

 ---

+## 📋 Task Requirements

+This project was built according to the following requirements:

+### Original Requirements:

+- **Technologies:** HTML5, CSS, and Bootstrap (for layout and basic components), with JavaScript or a framework (Svelte, React) for logic
+- **Data Source:** Local JSON file (no backend)
+- **Design:** Based on Figma mockups at [Figma Design](https://www.figma.com/design/0erZCITsI66pG54XATDXLo/Untitled?node-id=0-1&p=f)

+### Functional Requirements:

+1. **Homepage:**
+   - Section "Gama naszych samochodów" (Our Vehicle Range)
+   - Vehicle cards displayed in a grid layout
+   - Filter bar above the grid (vehicle type, drive type, price range)
+   - Real-time grid update when filters change

+2. **Vehicle Details Modal:**
+   - Opens when clicking "Sprawdź" (Check) button on vehicle card
+   - Image gallery with main image and thumbnails
+   - Clicking a thumbnail swaps it with the main image
+   - Configuration options: model, version, color, addons, price
+   - Save to localStorage when clicking "Znajdź dealera" (Find dealer) or "Znajdź punkt sprzedaży" (Find sales point)

+### Implementation Decisions:

+- **Framework:** Vue 3 (Composition API) was chosen instead of React/Svelte for better developer experience and modern reactive patterns
+- **Styling:** Custom SCSS was written instead of Bootstrap to better match the Figma design and create more tailored, maintainable styles
+- **TypeScript:** Added for better type safety and developer experience
+- **Data:** Using `json-server` to simulate a REST API while still working with local JSON data (`db.json`)

+---